ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay_api.md

 # Configure Autoplay Countdown

-Unlike the other topics, this contains two different pieces of documentation
+Unlike the other topics, this contains two different pieces of documentation:
 1. The *API Reference section* should be present in the Interfaces Guide.
 It points the reader to the Swagger file itself.
 1. The *Example: Autoplay Countdowm* is a snippet showing the annotations that I would add to the Swagger file (API contract).
 In this case, I've shown some descriptions that I would add to a Swagger file.
-(See `description:`.)

 ## API Reference

 The REST API for this component is described following the open API Specification (or Swagger Specification).
-You can find the Open API file (a YAML file) that describes your entire API (endpoints, parameters, authentication methods and document metadata), at the location:
+You can find the Open API file that describes your entire API (endpoints, parameters, authentication methods and document metadata), at the location:

 https://&lt;host&gt;:&lt;port&gt;/Service/

+Where &lt;host&gt; and &lt;port&gt; need to be replaced with your system's deployment location.

-**Note:** You can use the **Try it Out** button for each of the endpoints, but be aware that you are actually hitting the endpoint.
+**Note:** You can use the **Try it Out** button for each of the endpoints, but be aware that you are actually hitting the endpoint at this location.

-*In a real topic, you would need to replace the &lt;host&gt; and &lt;port&gt; values with the appropriate values, and the file at that location would look something like this: [http://petstore.swagger.io/](http://petstore.swagger.io/).

 ## Example: Autoplay Countdown

+The following is the input Open API / Swagger file (yaml) and some documentation.
+Note that this content (the values of the `description:` fields) is displayed at the preceding location, and will be transformed into a Swagger page that looks something like:  [http://petstore.swagger.io/](http://petstore.swagger.io/).

 ```
 ---